LesterLyu/owlready2/src/owlready2/backend/README.md

 - Performance
   - Performance is maximized when the owlready2 and GraphDB are located in the same network.
 (localhost or connected through ethernet with low latency and high throughput.)
   - It could be extremely slow on WIFI.
-(GraphDB is a server and Owlready2 runs on some laptop.)
+(GraphDB is on a remote server and Owlready2 runs on a laptop connected to WIFI.)